Criminal Defense Case Results

 Sexual Assault Case: Client was charged with a sexual assault of a minor.
 He was facing a mandatory prison sentence of up to 30 years.
 After Mr. Patel's thorough preparation for trial and filing numerous pretrial motions, the State dismissed all charges.
 (Summer 2016)

 Sexual Assault Case: After a 3-day jury trial on a very highly publicized sexual assault case that occurred on campus, the jury found our client Not Guilty of all charges.
-Baku Patel was lead counsel along with Steve Sarm who assisted.
-Both tirelessly investigated all aspects of the case and Mr. Patel utilized his extensive knowledge in the area of forensic science to vigorously defend his client resulting in an acquittal which garnered substantial press.
+Lead counsel Baku Patel tirelessly investigated all aspects of the case and utilized his extensive knowledge in the area of forensic science to vigorously defend his client resulting in an acquittal which garnered substantial press.
 (Fall 2015)

 Multiple Violent Felonies: Client was charged with numerous Class X violent felonies where he was facing a mandatory prison sentence ranging from 6 to 30 years.
 After a thorough investigation and shortly before trial, the State succumbed to Mr. Patel's demands for a substantial reduction of charges and to guaranteed probation.
 (Fall 2015)